taylorgoolsby/graphql-directive-sql/README.md

-# WIP

 # graphql-to-sql

-Treat your SQL schema as a subset of your GraphQL Schema.
+Unify your SQL schema and your GraphQL Schema.
 Use GraphQL SDL as the lingua franca to define your data requirements.

-Given a GraphQL schema defined in SDL, this function will output a `.sql` file which, when ran on your database, will create all the tables in your database.
+Given a GraphQL schema defined in SDL, this function will output a schema script which, when ran on your database, will create all the tables in your database.

+Some advantages to using GraphQL SDL to unify your data structures:
+* Commit the SDL to your repo to track schema changes in one place to aid in migrations.
+* Keep your GraphQL types synchronized with your database tables for less cognitive load.
+* Generate static typing so your frontend can stay synced with schema for quicker refactoring.
+(WIP)
+* Use with [jest-environment-mysql](https://github.com/taylorgoolsby/jest-environment-mysql) to keep your tests synced with schema for peace of mind.
+(Example is WIP)

 ## Example